OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages_generator.md

 You have full freedom to design your model [Pages](omnia3_modeler_pages.md) as you want.

-But sometimes we just need to quicky create a Page, to be used as a starting point or on a Demo.
+But sometimes we just need to quickly create a Page, to be used as a starting point or on a Demo.

 To ensure this scenario is covered, Omnia Platform includes a page generator.
 This generator has a couple of templates that can be used to create pages that cover specific use cases.